 To ensure information provided is consistent with this guideline, these regulatory financial statements and the pro formas must follow the pro forma statements set out in appendix A. They do not prevent a TNSP from providing further information should the TNSP believe that this would add to our understanding of the TNSP’s business.

+A TNSP is not required to complete the pro forma statements listed in appendix A if a TNSP meets the requirements of clause 4.17 of this guideline.

 The following table lists the pro forma statements in appendix A.